 If Approval with Conditions is granted, the letter from the IRB committee specifies what conditions must be met before Full Approval will be granted.
-The applicant, in consultation with the graduate research director, must address each of the conditions and report in memo format back to the IRB via irbhelp@dyc.edu.
+The applicant, in consultation with the graduate research director, must address each of the conditions and report in memo format back to the IRB via irbhelp@dyu.edu.

-When submitting revised materials, the applicant must include: (a) a memo signed by the research director indicating the changes have been approved by the director, (b) a copy of the approval with conditions letter the applicant received from the IRB after the previous IRB review, and (c) all supporting documentation providing evidence of the revisions in final form
+When submitting revised materials, the applicant must include: (a) a memo signed by the research director indicating the changes have been approved by the director, (b) Response to Comments, and (c) all supporting documentation providing evidence of the revisions in final form.